 And then, also, they are a people very glad of the peace of God.
 Peace is mentioned three times in the closing up of this Psalm.
-"Pray for the peace of Jerusalem; they shall prosper that love, you."
-Look at that, "they shall prosper that love you."
+"Pray for the peace of Jerusalem; they shall prosper that love thee."
+Look at that,- "they shall prosper that love thee."
 Do I love this new Jerusalem that is from above, that is perfectly free, where all is safe and all is well?
-Pray for its peace, for "they shall prosper that love you."
-"Rejoice you with Jerusalem all you that love her; yes, rejoice you with Jerusalem all you that mourn for her, for as one whom his mother comforts, so will I comfort you, and you shall be comforted," in this new Jerusalem.
-You may be very much discomforted in the poor body, in your family, in circumstances, in the world, and a variety of ways; but in this new Jerusalem, where the sun never sets, where the Lord ever dwells, "the name of that city shall be, The Lord is there," You shall be comforted, "Pray for the peace of Jerusalem;" that is, that the citizens may be brought more and more into peace with God, and then there will be not much danger, but they will be in peace with one another.
-You may depend upon it, if we are favored with peace with God, that will make us peaceable with one another; for if we are reconciled to him, and brought under a sight and sense of his goodness, that peace with God will produce love to the brethren, and love works no ill will unto the neighbor, but implants in the heart the feeling described here; "Because of the house of the Lord our God I will seek your good."
+Pray for its peace, for "they shall prosper that love thee."
+"Rejoice ye with Jerusalem all ye that love her; yea, rejoice ye with Jerusalem all ve that mourn for her, for as one whom his mother comforteth, so will I comfort you, and ye shall be comforted," in this new Jerusalem.
+You may be very much discomforted in the poor body, in your family, in circumstances, in the world, and a variety of ways; but in this new Jerusalem, where the sun never sets, where the Lord ever dwells, "the name of that city shall be, The Lord is there."
+You shall be comforted, "Pray for the peace of Jerusalem;" that is, that the citizens may be brought more and more into peace with God, and then there will be not much danger, but they will be in peace with one another.
+You may depend upon it, if we are favoured with peace with God, that will make us peaceable with one another; for if we are reconciled to him, and brought under a sight and sense of his goodness, that peace with God will produce love to the brethren, and love worketh no ill-will unto the neighbour, but implants in the heart the feeling described here;-"Because of the house of the Lord our God I will seek thy good."
 It is a great privilege to seek this peace, and he that knows the value of it will seek it.
 I know I cannot be happy without it.
-When I am shut out, as I am sometimes, as David was when he said, "You did hide your face, and I was troubled."
+When I am shut out, as I am sometimes, as David was when he said, "Thou didst hide thy face, and I was troubled."
 I am tossed about, and cast down, and miserable.
 But as soon as ever the Lord gives me a little access to himself, it is astonishing what an alteration that makes.
 I can then look down at the winds and the waves, at the whirlwinds and the storms, at scorpions and serpents, at lions, or tigers, or bears, or whatever they are, and rest upon the sweet assurance, "Nothing shall by any means hurt you."
-Then the dear Savior also expresses a desire that there should be peace, for he said, "Peace be within your walls, and prosperity within your palaces."
+Then the dear Saviour also expresses a desire that there should be peace, for he saith, "Peace be within thy walls, and prosperity within thy palaces."
 Prosperity is sure to follow peace.
 One reason of England having so much prosperity is because it has in itself enjoyed peace, and we hope and pray that it yet will.
 Just so spiritually, the more the minister comes with the tidings of peace, the more prosperity there is.
-And then the dear Savior said, "For my brethren," there are the citizens, you see, "and companions' sakes, I will now say, Peace be within you," not peace merely round about, but peace in the city and peace in the heart.
-This was the first theme of the dear Savior when he reappeared to his disciples.
-He knew they were troubled; he knew they had been distressed, he knew they had been filled with sorrow, though they were disappointed, he said, "Peace be unto you."
+And then the dear Saviour saith, "For my brethren," there are the citizens, you see, "and companions' sakes, I will now say, Peace be within thee," not peace merely round about, but peace in the city and peace in the heart.
+This was the first theme of the dear Saviour when he re-appeared to his disciples.
+He knew they were troubled; he knew they had been distressed, he knew they had been filled with sorrow, though they were disappointed,-he said, "Peace be unto you."